 The Lomi is just about 20 pounds.
 It’s the heaviest countertop appliance I own!
 It also takes up a lot of countertop space.
 Frankly, I disagree with their sales copy, “Small enough to put away…” Not always having Lomi plugged in and accessible sort of negates some of its utility, and as mentioned, it’s pretty big.

 For much of my testing, my Lomi sat on a countertop in our kitchen.
-Within a couple weeks, as I mentioned earlier I had to relegate the Lomi to the garage on top of our washing machine.
+Within a couple weeks, as I mentioned earlier, I had to relegate the Lomi to the garage on top of our washing machine.
 Granted, our kitchen designed in 1954 doesn’t have the most “open” plan, but even still after enough time, I couldn’t justify the Lomi taking up the space it did in our kitchen.

-Lomi has a Small Capacity
+Lomi Has a Small Capacity

 Including myself, we have a household of four.
 It’s not uncommon for Lomi to fill up for us within a single day.
 Maybe we create a lot of food waste?
 Regardless, as is, Lomi couldn’t serve as our only means to process our food waste.

-Once it’s filled you can’t access Lomi for as many hours as the cycle you choose to run.
+Once it’s filled, you can’t access Lomi for as many hours as the cycle you choose to run.
 For the most part, that means if we want to always be able to use Lomi, we can only use the Eco-Express Mode.
 Multiple times when testing the Grow mode, I had to make sure our Organko Bokashi bin was available.

-There are workarounds of course, like keeping food scraps in a bag in the fridge until Lomi finishes its cycle, but, I personally prefer to set up these systems in the most convenient way possible.
+There are workarounds, of course, like keeping food scraps in a bag in the fridge until Lomi finishes its cycle, but, I personally prefer to set up these systems in the most convenient way possible.

 Sometimes…my greater household won’t comply… 😒